 If you ever find yourself thinking, “If only I had time to focus on strategy instead of all this admin,” then chances are that you may be finding your People Ops role limited to the Tactical.

-With the growth of progressive technology, APIs, and data flowing seamlessly across your organization, it’s becoming critical for the People Ops team of tomorrow to rise above the operational aspects, and move into Strategic People Ops.
+With the growth of progressive technology, APIs, and data flowing seamlessly across your organization, it’s becoming critical for the People Operations team of tomorrow to rise above the operational aspects, and move into Strategic People Operations.

 But it’s not easy.